pastoriomarco/sdg_training_custom/README.md

   CUSTOM_ASSET_PATHS=/EDIT/THIS/path/to/your/object.usd CUSTOM_MATERIALS_DIRS=/EDIT/THIS/path/to/materials_dir/ && \
   $SDG_WS/src/sdg_training_custom/custom_sdg/custom_datagen_convert_yolov8.sh
 ```
-Other folders you may want to set:
+Other folders you may want to set before running datagen:
 *SIM_PY* is where the Isaac SIM's python.sh script is located.
 If you didn't install in the recommended location, edit this variable accordingly.
 *OUT_ROOT* is the output folder for the SDG.
 If you edit it for `custom_datagen_convert_yolov8.sh`, remember to provide the same for `custom_train_yolov8.sh`.